bcgov/data-publication/pages/dsg_bcgw_roles_responsibilities.md

 # Roles and Responsibilties

-Publishing new or modified BC Geographic Warehouse objects requires coordination between multiple partners including DataBC staff, the contractor involved (if applicable), and the project’s business analyst.
+Publishing new or modifing existing BC Geographic Warehouse objects requires coordination between multiple partners including DataBC staff, the client, and the contractor involved (if applicable).

-This page describes the roles and responsibilities involved in publishing data to the BC Geographic Warehouse through the Data BC program.
+This page describes the roles and responsibilities of DataBC and the client when publishing data to the BC Geographic Warehouse.

 |**Audience**|  |  |  |
 |:---:|:---:|:---:|:---:|